You should know who to turn to for help.

 If you have questions or worries about your general wellbeing, you can approach the University support services directly.
 Many of these operate by appointment.

-The Students' Union (SU) has an advice centre which offers advice and support for students.
+The Students' Union (SU) has an advice centre which offers support for students.

 Support for Special Educational Needs